natoka/F-k-Apttus/README.md

 # F**k Apttus
+> This is only my personal opinion, not related to the company I'd worked (PwC) or working (EF).
 > The driving force for me to set up this article is, DON'T MAKE THE WRONG DECISION in CPQ AGAIN for all the Salesforcers, I'd paid a lot.
-> This is only my personal opinion, not related to the company I'd worked (PwC) or working (EF).

 ## Introduction
 >Some of the history of CPP -> CPQ history.

 **BigMachines** is a software company, founded in **2000** by **Godard Abel** and Christopher Shutts, Oracle Corporation announced it was acquiring BigMachines on **10/24/2013** ($400M+).
 Oracle kept the product, now called CPQ Cloud.
-Name: BigMachines CPP 6.2.0 (Configure, Price, Propose CPP) First Release: 3/31/2006
-Latest Release: 7/22/2015, after that BMI leave Force.com Platform.
+Name: BigMachines CPP 6.2.0 (Configure, Price, Propose CPP) Latest Release: 7/22/2015, after that BMI leave Force.com Platform.

 **Apttus** founded in **2006**, Apttus is the category-defining Quote-to-Cash software company that drives the vital business process between the buyer’s interest in a purchase and the realization of revenue.